terryaney/Extensibility.ExcelDNA.Sample/Readme.md

 ### appsettings.json Support

-The KAT add-in requires support for user settings and the most convenient way to provide that functionality was simply by leveraging an `appsettings.json` file.
-In the previous .NET Framework version, I used an `app.config` file which was distributed as `*.xll.config` and `*64.xll.config`.
+The KAT add-in requires support for user settings and secrets and the most convenient way to provide that functionality was simply by leveraging an `Microsoft.Extensions.Configuration.IConfiguration` capabilities.

 To enable this support:

 1. Output the `appsettings.json` file to the output directory during build so that it could be used during debugging.
-Not displayed here, but additionally, a default `appsettings.json` file is included in the project distribution, but is based on whatever mechanism you choose to distribute your add-in.
+1. For settings that should not be shared between users, they will be stored in an `appsettings.secrets.json` file that is not distributed/shared amoung users nor present in source control.
-1. Read and monitor the `appsettings.json` file for changes.
+1. Read and monitor the `appsettings.json` and `appsettings.secrets.json` files for changes and updates object/UI on demand when files change instead of requiring a restart.
-1. Access settings throughout the add-in.
+1. Access settings throughout the code base via the `AddIn.Settings` static object.

 #### Output `appsettings.json` File